- Riding into Switzerland from Lake Maggiore to Lake Lugano

 - Ascent: 1,900 Metres Approx.

 We are now getting closer to the Alps and a great Alpine stage is ahead of us today!
-After a first warm up climb from Iseo and a cake stop at an excellent pasticceria in Gardone, we embark on a gradual cycle along Val Trompia before the final climb to Passo Maniva where we stop for our well-deserved picnic lunch in true alpine scenery.
+After a first warm up climb from Iseo and a cake stop at an excellent pasticceria in Gardone, we embark on a gradual cycle along Val Trompia before the final climb to Passo Maniva where we stop for a well-deserved lunch in true alpine scenery.
 Suitably replenished with local delicacies, we are rewarded for our efforts with a long winding descent down to Lago d’Idro.

 - Meals: Breakfast, lunch